azurity/upromise/README.md

 # upromise

-A javescript-like promise library for C/C++.
+A javascript-like promise library for C/C++.

 ## features